A Thermodynamic Structure of Asymptotic Inference: Introduction

 The present framework shares conceptual ground with several earlier lines of work.
 Entropy has long been used as an inferential tool, most notably in Jaynes’ maximum-entropy framework \cite{jaynes1957information}.
 Likewise, information geometry provides a differential-geometric language for Fisher information and statistical manifolds (Amari) \cite{amari2000methods}.
 In non-equilibrium and stochastic thermodynamics, trajectory-level balance laws and entropy-production inequalities have been developed for physical systems in formulations such as stochastic energetics (Sekimoto) and stochastic thermodynamics (Seifert) \cite{sekimoto1998langevin,seifert2005entropy}.
 Statistical mechanics has also been used to establish a formal link between estimation error and information theory (e.g. Shental and Kantor) \cite{shental2009shannon}.
 In these developments, however, the physical quantities retain their standard interpretation tied to microscopic dynamics and energy exchange.
 In contrast, the framework developed here is a formal analogy: the thermodynamic structure does not describe heat or work, but rather the asymptotic behaviour of inference.

-The main contributions of the paper are as follows: (1) a thermodynamic state-space formulation of asymptotic inference in $(m,\sigma^2)$ space, with an explicit uncertainty state function; (2) a reversed second-law inequality for mean inference, together with an integrating factor that yields a first-law--type balance relation; (3) optimal information-gain paths and efficiency bounds; and (4) a unification of familiar entropy–information identities, including the Gaussian-limit form of the de Bruijn and I–MMSE results, as coordinate projections of a single underlying structure.
+The main contributions of the paper are as follows: (1) a thermodynamic state-space formulation of asymptotic inference in $(m,\sigma^2)$ space, with an explicit uncertainty state function; (2) a reversed second-law–type cyclic inequality for mean inference and an integrating factor that yields a first-law–type balance relation; (3) a third-law–type lower bound on entropy imposed by representation noise, which sets a fundamental noise floor and limits efficiency; (4) optimal inference paths, global bounds on information gain, and a Carnot-like notion of inferential efficiency; and (5) a unification of familiar entropy–information identities, specifically the Gaussian-limit form of the de Bruijn and I–MMSE results, as coordinate projections of a single underlying structure.

 With this perspective in place, we begin by contrasting inference with the conventional ensemble-based viewpoint of thermal physics.